CluedIn-io/CluedIn.Documentation/docs/kb/kb1003-defender.md

 To resolve this issue, please amend the recommendation under remediation steps and add a regex string that can accomodate the CluedIn registry.
 An example is: `^cluedinprod\.azurecr\.io.*$`.

+{:.important}
-**NOTE**: This will affect all AKS clusters.
-If you have additional AKS clusters which are for internal services or other products, you may want to use a more loosely defined regex string that can accomodate both CluedIn and other third-party registries.
+This will affect all AKS clusters.
+If you have additional AKS clusters which are for internal services or other products, you may want to use a more loosely defined regex string that can accommodate both CluedIn and other third-party registries.